A backward $\lambda$-Lemma for the forward heat flow: Proofs

 III) Term three requires similar techniques as term one, but their application requires more care.
-Namely, it is crucial to ``distribute'' the second order operator $A$ over the two semigroups with parameters $s$ and $T$, respectively, in order to avoid catching either a factor $s^{-\alpha}$ or a factor $T^{-\alpha}$ with $\alpha\ge 1$ when trading regularity for singularity via~(\ref{eq:reg-for-sing-NEW}), because each of these factors is not integrable over an interval containing zero.
-Similarly as in I) we get
+Namely, it is crucial not to deal with the $\Ll(L^1,W^{3,2})$ norm in one go, but to decompose it into a product involving $\Ll(L^1,W^{1,q})$ and $\Ll(W^{1,q},W^{3,2})$ norms where $q$ is any real strictly larger than the order (two) of the differential operator $A$.
+This way we avoid catching either a factor $s^{-\alpha}$ or $T^{-\alpha}$ with $\alpha\ge 1$ when trading regularity for singularity via~(\ref{eq:reg-for-sing-NEW}).
+Each of these factors would void our estimate, since they are not integrable locally near zero.
+Pick $q>2$.
+Similarly as in case of term one we obtain that